relic-se/Fruit_Jam_Pong/README.md

-# Fruit_Jam_Application
+# Fruit Jam Pong
- Template for a CircuitPython application for the Adafruit Fruit Jam which is compatible with Fruit Jam OS.
+Tutorial code for how to make a simple pong game for the Adafruit Fruit Jam in CircuitPython

 ## Building
 Ensure that you have python 3.x installed system-wide and all the prerequisite libraries installed using the following command: